rsksmart/devportal-1.0/content/rsk-devportal/tools/tokenbridge/index.md

 ### Federation

 There is a federation in charge of notifying the events that have happened in the bridge between one chain and the other.
 The federation is composed of the creators of the token contracts who want to enable their token for crossing.
-See in the token bridge repository the ['federator folder'](https://github.com/rsksmart/tokenbridge/tree/master/federator) for more information.
+See in the ['token bridge federator repository'](https://github.com/rsksmart/tokenbridge-federator) for more information.

 ## Troubleshooting

-If you need guide troublehsooting an issue go to [https://developers.rsk.co/kb/tokenbridge-troubleshooting/](https://developers.rsk.co/kb/tokenbridge-troubleshooting/)
+If you need guide troublehsooting an issue go to [https://dev.rootstock.io/kb/tokenbridge-troubleshooting/](https://dev.rootstock.io/kb/tokenbridge-troubleshooting/)